EdinburghNLP/scriptbase/README.md

 ScriptBase-J: Additional meta data from Jinni

 ## ScriptBase-alpha can be found in the scriptbase_alpha folder.
-### It contains the following data for 1,276 movies:
+### It contains .tar.gz archives with the following data for 1,276 movies:
 * script.htm / script.html  - in cases where the script was crawled from a web-page in HTML format
 * script.txt                - plain-text version of the movie script
 * wiki.html                 - the movie's Wikipedia[1] page (2014 dump)